Pranziss/Pranziss/README.md

 </h1>

 <h3 align="left">
-I'm Franz Angelo — a student developer from the Philippines focused on backend development and applied AI systems.
+A passionate student developer from the Philippines focused on backend development and applied AI systems.
 </h3>

 ---